illuminatang/Wise-bot/README.md

     if each_word == "regretful":
       feelings_list.append("regretful")
-      encouragement_list.append(" do not avoid it, as you know, it is a negative emotion,
+      encouragement_list.append(" do not avoid it, as you know, it is a negative emotion, instead of avoiding it, simply take responsiblity for it.
+Just make sure you learn from it, because thats where true learning comes, thats what self improvement is.")

   if counter == 0: